MagiCircles/MagiCircles/README.md

     queryset = models.Idol.objects.all()
 ```

 For each collection, you may also override the fields and methods.
 When overriding methods, it's recommended to call its `super`.
+Not doing so may cause unexpected behavior.

 - Required settings: